On the cohomology groups of local systems over Hilbert modular varieties via Higgs bundles: Introduction

 \end{itemize} \end{theorem}

 In the above results, Theorem \ref{thm1}, (i) and the first half of Theorem \ref{thm2}, (i) for regular local systems are special cases of Li-Schwermer \cite{LS} (see also Saper \cite{Sap}).
 Wildeshaus has recently informed us that the main result in \cite{BW} also implies Theorem \ref{thm1}, (ii).
 Combined with Lemma \ref{lemma on MHS}, one is able to show then the second half of Theorem \ref{thm2}, (i) for regular local systems.

 The paper is organized as follows: Section \ref{preliminaries} contains the basic set-up.
-In section \ref{logarithmic higgs cohomology} we compute the logarithmic Higgs cohomology and present an algebraic description of the gradings of the Hodge filtration on cohomology group.
-At this point one then has certain a priori information of the sheaf cohomologies from known vanishing results.
-The full information is not known until one has analyzed the MHS of the cohomology in some detail.
-Section \ref{intersection cohomology} deals with the intersection cohomology which in turn relies on the theory of $L^2$-harmonic forms.
+In section \ref{logarithmic higgs cohomology} we compute the logarithmic Higgs cohomology and present an algebraic description of the gradings of the Hodge filtration on cohomology.
+Section \ref{intersection cohomology} studies the pure Hodge structure on the $L^2$-cohomology which relies on the theory of $L^2$-harmonic forms.
 This provides an $L^2$-generalization of the results in \cite{MS}.
 Section \ref{Eisenstein cohomology} introduces Eisenstein cohomology.
 This has been extensively investigated in \cite{Ha1}, \cite{Fr} for constant coefficients and in \cite{Zuc2, HZ1,HZ2,HZ3}, \cite{LS} for non-constant coefficients.
-We complement their results by computing the Hodge type of Eisenstein cohomology.
-The last section combines all results and contains the proofs of the above theorems. \\ {\bf Notations:} $X$ is a fixed Hilbert modular variety of dimension $n\geq 2$. $X^*$ is the Baily-Borel compactification of $X$, $\bar X$ is a smooth toroidal compactification of $X$ with the boundary divisor $S=\bar X-X$.
-Let $h$ be the number of cusps, which is the cardinality of the set $X^*-X$.
-Let $h^{n,0}(\bar X)$ be the geometric genus of $\bar X$.
-For any $n$-tuple $m=(m_1,\ldots,m_n)\in \N^n_{0}$, put $|m|=\sum_{i=1}^{n}m_i$, and generally for any subset $I\subset \{1,\ldots,n\}$, $|m_I|=\sum_{i\in I}m_i$.
-The cohomology group $H^k(X,\V_m)$ has a natural real MHS with weights $\geq |m|+k$.
-Define
+We complement these results by computing the Hodge type of Eisenstein cohomology.
+The last section combines all results and contains the proofs of the above theorems.